 So first, it depends on the university you choose.
 Closely this has to do with the university reputation and its location.
 Universities in cities like London usually carry higher tuition fees, unlike countryside-based universities.
 Furthermore, universities that are state-funded charge you with lower tuition fees than those with private ownership.

 Secondly, it depends on what level of higher education you’re enrolled at.
-Because undergraduate studies last longer, it’s pretty normal it may cost more.
+Since the undergraduate studies usually last longer, it’s pretty normal it may cost more.
 However, there are some unique courses in Bachelor’s programs where you can graduate with a Bachelor and Master degree at the same time.

 These programs are set up so the students won’t have to seek these two degrees separately which would cost more and take longer.
 Instead, students would have the chance to finish their Bachelor and Master degrees before their peers attending traditional Bachelor courses.

 Third, it depends on the course you decide for.
 This has to do sometimes with the length of each course.
 A medical degree may last longer than other study fields and it may end up costing more.
-Or there may be courses that have mandatory laboratory courses for which you’re charged extra money.
+Or there may be courses that have mandatory laboratory courses for which you have to pay extra money.

 Fourth, but not less important, tuition fees depend on your nationality.
-If you’re a British citizen surely you won’t be charged higher tuitions whereas for international students the UK tuition fees will be higher.
+If you’re a British citizen surely the university will charge you lower tuitions for international students the UK tuition fees will be higher.
+Similarly, EU students will be charged higher tuition fees after the final Brexit settlement in March 2019.
 Anyway, both of these students have felt an unacceptable tuition hike in recent years.